Frequently Asked Questions

 Yes.
-We often treat patients surrounding areas throughout Lafayette and the surrounding area.
+We often treat patients surrounding areas throughout Lafayette, Indiana, and surrounding communities.
 The hospital’s location was selected intentionally so that we can best provide services to the Lafayette community we are in and outlying areas as well.

 Yes, as long as your loved one agrees.
 Please let a member of the medical team know of your intentions so proper arrangements can be made.
 Visitors are encouraged as an integral part of our patients’ recovery process, so family and friends are welcome.

 Can I be involved with my loved one’s treatment?

 Yes.
 You may be involved in your loved one’s treatment with his or her permission.
 We feel it’s critical for patients and their family members to be involved with our medical staff as much as possible.